UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 # Building on more things we know

 Remember our friend `.loc[]`?
-We are going to get reacquainted with them.
+We are going to get reacquainted with it.
 Similarly, to how `.loc[]` can select and return specified columns and rows of the dataframe, it can filter on conditions too.
 We are used to seeing code involving `.loc[]` like this:

 ``` python